KSP-KOS/KOS/doc/source/structures/gui_widgets/spacing.rst

         :access: Get/Set

         The number of pixels for this spacing to take up.
-Whether this is horizontal or vertial space depends on whether this is being added to a horizontal-layout box or a vertical-layout box.
+Whether this is horizontal or vertical space depends on whether this is being added to a horizontal-layout box or a vertical-layout box.